 So before we get stuck into which are the bees’ knees and which ones to leave on the shelf, my heartfelt best advice is if you are seriously contemplating buying one, then get a Kevlar or steel mesh glove as well – and even more important – wear it!

 You’ll see them listed with the mandolins beside what ‘people also bought’ for the good reason most kitchen mandoline users don’t take chances, not more than once anyway!
-The emergency rooms are kept busy with enthusiastic cooks like myself who didn’t wear any protection and weren’t quite careful enough (Yep, it was me that got the cut not my husband!).
+The emergency rooms are kept busy with enthusiastic cooks like myself who didn’t wear any protection and weren’t quite careful enough (Yep, it was me that got the cut, not my husband!).

 The truth is, no matter how careful you are your hand can easily slip with horrible consequences.
-After that he bought this Steel Mesh Glove which looks too clumsy to wear but is actually very comfortable – and it has saved me from several more bad cuts.
-We got a medium and it fits both of us, I guess we both have medium sized hands – he went over the top here, there are much cheaper options of protective glove than stainless steel mesh for those less clumsy than me, you don’t need to spend more than the slicer to protect yourself!
+After that, he bought this Steel Mesh Glove which looks too clumsy to wear but is actually very comfortable – and it has saved me from several more bad cuts.
+We got a medium and it fits both of us, I guess we both have medium sized hands – he went over the top here, there are much cheaper options of the protective glove than stainless steel mesh for those less clumsy than me, you don’t need to spend more than the slicer to protect yourself!

 On the plus side, once you’ve used a mandoline slicer to prepare vegetables and onions, you’ll never pick up a knife again, there is just no comparison for speed or simplicity and if used correctly, they are way safer than trying to slice an onion with a knife – I’ve had a good few cuts from slicing onions with a knife, but never when using a mandoline – my cut came from it being in the sink covered in bubbles.